 A funding plan was developed to ensure that the annual expenditures forecasted in the financial operating plan can be sustained over the study period.
-The funding plan relies on operating revenues from the direct users of the drinking water system through water rates, water hook ups and vacant lot charges in combination with an annual municipal contribution of \$63,183 to cover the remaining capital and operating costs.
-There are also federal and provincial grants along with insurance claims that have contributed to the funding plan in the past.
+The funding plan relies on operating revenues from the direct users of the drinking water system (including fixed rates for the marina and campground) through water rates, water hook ups and vacant lot charges.